Paymenter/Docs/docs/extensions/pterodactyl.md

 ## Port Array

-You want to automatticly assign ports to egg variables?
-We got you!
+Do you want to automatically assign ports to egg variables?
+Here's how!

-In the Paymenter extension for pterodactyl there is a field called Port Array this array supports the following value:
+In the Paymenter extension for Pterodactyl there is a field called Port Array.
+This array supports the following value:

 - `{"SERVER_PORT": 7777, "NONE": [7778, 7779], "QUERY_PORT": 2701, "RCON_PORT": 27020}`

-This will try to assign 7777 as default port, 7778 and 7779 as additional ports, 2701 as query port and 27020 as rcon port.
+In this example, the panel will try to assign 7777 as default port, 7778 and 7779 as additional ports, 2701 as query port and 27020 as rcon port.

-If it can't find the port it will try to +1 the port until it finds a free port.
+If the port is unavailable for whatever reason, it will try to increment the port by 1 until it finds a free port.

 Egg specific examples: